Berhan Ahmed

-Berhan Ahmed is an Eritrean-Australian social activist.
+Berhan Ahmed is an Australian social activist.
 He is the chairman of the African Think Tank, and in 2004 was the first immigrant born in Africa to run for an Australian parliamentary office.
 Ahmed was also presented the 2009 Victorian Australian of the Year award.

 Background

-Ahmed was born in Eritrea.
+Ahmed was born in the Province of Eritrea in Ethiopia.
 He became a refugee at age 15 during the civil war and fled to Sudan.
 After attending high school with funding from the UNHCR, he gained a degree in Agricultural Sciences at the University of Alexandria in Egypt.

 At the age of 22, Ahmed sought asylum in Australia, eventually settling in Melbourne.
 He drove a taxi and worked as a tram conductor, while earning a master's degree in Animal Science at La Trobe University.
 Ahmed worked for a decade at the CSIRO, and also gained a PhD in forest sciences at the University of Melbourne.
 He was latterly a senior research fellow at the Department of Forest and Ecosystem Science, and retains an honorary appointment at the university.